Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Introduction

 In this paper, we explore a new source code representation, \approach, in which, instead of using the traditional syntactic or semantic program features, we use program snapshots to represent any arbitrary code snippets.
 Additionally, we study the \emph{redacted} snapshots of input programs that merely represent the structure of input programs.
 The main idea is that in real settings, seasoned programmers may get a hunch by merely looking at the structure of input programs.

-We report the result of our preliminary study on the utility of \approach for the method name prediction task ~\cite{allamanis2015suggesting}.
+We report the result of our preliminary study on the utility of \approach for code summarization \cite{allamanis2016summarization} and code classification \cite{bui2019sa} tasks.
 We compare its performance with the complex state-of-the-art representations, \ctv and \cts, that use richer syntactic and semantic features based on tokens and paths.
-Experiments on the most frequent labels suggest that the simple snapshots of input programs can provide performance comparable to the complex neural code embeddings.
-However, the gap between the performance of \approach and \cts grows as we increase the number of labels.
+Experiments on the most frequent method names and algorithm classes suggest that the simple snapshots of input programs can provide performance comparable to the complex neural code embeddings.
+However, the gap between the performance of \approach and \cts grows as we increase the size of dataset.

-\textbf{Contributions.} In this paper, we make the following contributions. \begin{itemize}[noitemsep,topsep=0pt] \item We propose and evaluate several source code embeddings based on the snapshots and structure of the input programs. \item We provide a preliminary result on the evaluation of our proposed embeddings for the method name prediction task. \end{itemize}
+\textbf{Contributions.} We make the following contributions. \begin{itemize}[noitemsep,topsep=0pt] \item We propose several source code embeddings based on the snapshots and structure of the input programs. \item We provide a preliminary result on the evaluation of our proposed embeddings for code summarization and code classification tasks. \end{itemize}